 - Learn a skill – Take a class in painting, cookery, sewing, or learn a language

-- Write in a journal – Many people find that journaling helps to improve their mood (if you’re newly postpartum, this fourth trimester journal may come in super helpful!)
+- Write in a journal – Many people find that journaling helps to improve their mood (if you’re newly postpartum, this workbook/journal created by a perinatal psychologist may come in super helpful!)

 - Meditate – Focusing on the present with yoga or meditation will improve your self-awareness